Toward precision physics tests with future COHERENT detectors: Theoretical Framework and Sensitivities strategy

 A key ingredient to calculate the expected \cenns rate is the nuclear quenching.
 Generally, only a fraction of the energy deposited by a recoiling nucleus produces scintillation light and is observed.
 The quenching factor might depend on several parameters, including material composition, doping, and temperature~\cite{COHERENT:2021pcd,Lewis:2021cjv}.
-While data analysis is underway, preliminary estimates point to a roughly energy independent quenching factor of $15 \pm 1.5\%$ as reported in Ref.~\cite{PhysRevD.109.092005}.
-The COHERENT Collaboration is currently developing a detailed background model which includes events from intrinsic contaminants, afterglow effects in the detector, and external sources, by means of extensive simulations~\cite{PhysRevD.109.092005}.
-Thanks to its low energy-threshold, increased light yield and enhanced quenching factor, a signal to-background ratio $>1$ is expected such that the sensitivities are not strongly dependent on the actual background rate~\cite{PhysRevD.109.092005}.\footnote{For simplicity, we will consider a background-free experiment.
-With these assumptions, we verified that we are able to reproduce the results reported in Ref.~\cite{PhysRevD.109.092005} for some benchmark models.}\\ Here, we adopt the Asimov dataset~\cite{Cowan2011} to evaluate the test statistic with the most likely dataset (i.e setting all bin contents to their non-integer SM expectation value), which gives the median of the test statistic.
+While data analysis is underway, preliminary estimates point to a roughly energy independent quenching factor of $15 \pm 1.5\%$ as reported in Ref.~\cite{COHERENT:2023sol}.
+The COHERENT Collaboration is currently developing a detailed background model which includes events from intrinsic contaminants, afterglow effects in the detector, and external sources, by means of extensive simulations.
+In Fig.~9 of Ref. \cite{COHERENT:2023sol}, the COHERENT Collaboration presents a first tentative estimation of the background obtained by rescaling and extending the background of the current CsI detector, compared to the expected event rate.
+This can be considered as a very conservative estimation of the background level for the future cryogenic detector as the actual background may be significantly reduced compared to the first CE$\nu$NS measurements~\cite{COHERENT:2023sol}.
+Thanks to the detector's low energy threshold, increased light yield, and enhanced quenching factor, the average signal-to-background ratio (S/B) is $\sim\;3$ within the selected region of interest, and it increases up to $\sim\;7$ in the bins where most of the signal events are expected (see Fig.~8 of Ref.~\cite{COHERENT:2023sol}).
+Moreover, since the dominant steady-state background (SSB) is expected to be nearly flat in both energy and time, whereas the signal exhibits a distinct spectral and temporal shape, the overall sensitivity is only weakly dependent on the actual background rate.
+For completeness, in this sensitivity study we include the SSB background contribution, parameterized as a nearly flat background, both in energy and in time, featuring an overall S/B$\sim$3 in the region of interest.
+This corresponds to approximately $12\;\rm events/10\;PE$ as extracted from Fig. 8 of Ref.~\cite{COHERENT:2023sol}.
+We verified that our framework successfully reproduces the results reported in Ref.~\cite{COHERENT:2023sol} for the selected benchmark models.
+Here, we adopt the Asimov dataset~\cite{Cowan2011} to evaluate the test statistic with the most likely dataset (i.e setting all bin contents to their non-integer SM expectation value), which gives the median of the test statistic.
 To derive the sensitivity on the parameters of interest, we perform a $\chi^2$ analysis, considering both energy and time distributions, defined by\footnote{Given the high statistics expected, this is equivalent to perform a log-likelihood ratio test~\cite{ParticleDataGroup:2024cfk} to derive the sensitivity.}